Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Complete statements and examples

-\begin{corollary} Let $\Lambda$ and $\Lambda'$ be two Bedford--McMullen carpets with non-uniform vertical fibres which are bi-Lipschitz equivalent.
-Then $f_{\nu}(\alpha)=f_{\nu'}(\alpha)$ for all $\alpha \in (\alpha_{\text{min}},\alpha_{\text{max}})$, and both carpets can be defined on the same $m \times n$ grid on which condition \eqref{itemnow5} above holds.
-Moreover, if $m_1 \times n_1$ and $m_2 \times n_2$ are any grids on which the respective carpets can be defined, then $\frac{\log m_1}{\log m_2} = \frac{\log n_1}{\log n_2} \in \mathbb{Q}$. \end{corollary} This strengthens~\cite[Corollary~1.1]{Rao2020}, where it is assumed that $\Lambda$ and $\Lambda'$ are totally disconnected and defined on the same grid.
+\begin{corollary} Let $\Lambda$ and $\Lambda'$ be two Bedford--McMullen carpets with non-uniform fibres which are bi-Lipschitz equivalent, and let $\nu$ and $\nu'$ be the corresponding uniform Bernoulli measures.
+Then $f_{\nu}(\alpha)=f_{\nu'}(\alpha)$ for all $\alpha \in (\alpha_{\text{min}},\alpha_{\text{max}})$ and $T_{\nu}(q) = T_{\nu'}(q)$ for all $q \in \R$, and both carpets can be defined on the same $m \times n$ grid, on which condition~\eqref{itemnow5} above holds. \end{corollary} This strengthens~\cite[Corollary~1.1]{RaoPreprintlipschitz}, where it is assumed that $\Lambda$ and $\Lambda'$ are totally disconnected and defined on the same grid.
+In Example~\ref{ex:biLip}, we construct two carpets which we know are not bi-Lipschitz equivalent by Corollary~\ref{cor:biLip}, but where \cite[Corollary~1.1]{RaoPreprintlipschitz} does not apply.
 Corollary~\ref{cor:biLip} also shows in particular that if two carpets defined on the same grid with the same number of non-empty columns are bi-Lipschitz equivalent then the column sequence of one must be a permutation of the column sequence of the other (though we are not able to draw this conclusion if the number of non-empty columns is different, see Example~\ref{ex:rao}).
-In Example~\ref{ex:biLip} we construct two carpets whose intermediate dimensions are not equal, but where the defining maps can be arranged in a way that neither carpet is totally disconnected.
-Hence, the fact that they are not bi-Lipschitz equivalent does not follow from~\cite[Corollary~1.1]{Rao2020} but it does from our Corollary~\ref{cor:biLip}.
-Note also that since a carpet $\Lambda$ is bi-Lipschitz equivalent to itself, Corollary~\ref{cor:biLip} tells us that if $\Lambda$ has non-uniform vertical fibres and can be defined on two grids $m \times n$ and $m' \times n'$ then $\frac{\log m}{\log m'} = \frac{\log n}{\log n'} \in \mathbb{Q}$.
-The equality was noted by Fraser and Yu using the Assouad spectrum in \cite[Theorem~3.3]{FraserYu_2018Indiana_AssouadBMcarpets}.
-The fact that $n$ and $n'$ must be multiplicatively dependent (as must $m$ and $m'$) is related to work of Meiri and Peres~\cite[Theorem~1.2]{meiri_peres_1999} which is in turn related to Furstenberg's $\times 2, \times 3$ conjectures.